nrednav/youtube-playlist-duration-calculator/README.md

 # Youtube Playlist Duration Calculator

-A chrome web extension to calculate & display the total duration of a youtube playlist.
+A Firefox & Chrome web extension that calculates & displays the total duration of a youtube playlist.

 <img src="screenshots/banner.png">